 Why online doctors and GP helplines are a win/win for you and your employees

 When your employees are able to get an appointment, they may have to take time off work to attend.
-In a survey by the Telegraph in 20171, 24% admitted the most likely reason to take a day off work would be for a doctor’s appointment.
+In a survey by the Telegraph in 2017, 24% admitted the most likely reason to take a day off work would be for a doctor’s appointment.
 In a 2019 poll, Benenden Health discovered that seven in 10 workers think their local doctors’ surgery should increase its opening hours to improve accessibility.

 Employers could help alleviate this issue by providing access to a private GP telephone and video consultations.
 In a 2016 CIPD report looking into absence management, only 7% of organisations surveyed provided employees with access to private GP services, yet offering such a service could be very valuable to employees.

-Many services also support 24/7 helplines with e-consultations, which provide employees access to face-to-face video consultations during normal surgery hours (usually 8.30am to 6.30pm).
-Given that we live in an age where many people are comfortable using video technology to communicate, it makes sense that it could be useful in the world of wellbeing.
+Many services also support 24/7 helplines.
+Some offer e-consultations, which provide employees access to face-to-face video consultations during normal surgery hours (usually 8.30am to 6.30pm).
+Research shows that over half of young workers prefer a digital GP, with interest growing in other age groups too.

 So how do online doctor and GP helplines work?

-Online doctor and GP telephone helplines provide employees with convenient access to a GP, 24/7, from anywhere in the world.
-This means that employees don’t have to spend time trying to book an appointment or taking time off work to attend an appointment and instead able to get the advice they need at a time that’s convenient for them.
+Online doctors and GP telephone helplines provide employees with more convenient access to a GP from anywhere in the world.
+This means that employees don’t have to spend time trying to book an appointment or taking time off work to see a GP in person.
+Instead, they're able to get the advice they need at a time that’s convenient for them.

 Appointments can also take place via a video call if employees would prefer a face–to-face consultation.

-Possible uses of a telephone and video GP consultation service includes:
+Possible uses of a telephone or video GP consultation service includes: